shopizer-ecommerce/documentation/static/markdown/software/translation.md

-# shopizer language pack generator
+# Shopizer language pack generator

 This software generates Shopizer labels for a new language.
 Shopizer comes with a few language packs already created such as english and frech; when a new language is required 2 options are possible (1) copy and create languages by hand or (2) use this software to auto-generate a new one.